 The fifth international airport is Tokyo International Airport, known as Haneda International.
-From 1978 until the opening of Terminal 3 in 2010, Haneda handled domestic flights only, whereas Narita International, the other major airport in the Greater Tokyo Area, handled primarily international flights.
-Haneda and Narita, which are the hubs of All Nippon Airways (ANA) and Japan Airlines (JAL), have the highest traffic among domestic airports, the most-flown routes start from Haneda, and most international flights arrive at Narita.
+From 1978 until the inauguration of Terminal 3 in 2010, Haneda handled domestic flights only, whereas Narita International, the other major airport in the Greater Tokyo Area, handled primarily international flights.
+Haneda and Narita are Japan’s main hubs: they have the highest traffic among domestic airports, the most-flown routes start from Haneda, and most international flights arrive at Narita.